DavidSpriggs/arcgis-exb-image/README.md

 Place the zip file in the `exb-src` folder.

-Run the `build-container-from-src.sh` script from the same directory as the `Dockerfile`:
+From a machine that has docker installed, run the `build-container-from-src.sh` script from the same directory as the `Dockerfile`:

 ```shell
 sh ./build-container-from-src.sh